Plum Crisp

 Instructions

-• In a large mixing bowl, combine the chopped plums, flour, cinnamon, ground cardamom (if using), cane sugar, and lemon juice until just combined.
+• In a large bowl, combine plums, flour, cinnamon, cardamom, sugar, and lemon juice.
+Toss until just combined.
+Pour into prepared baking dish.

-• In a medium mixing bowl, whisk together the rolled oats, flour, salt, brown sugar, and cinnamon until combined.
+• In a medium bowl, whisk together oats, flour, salt, brown sugar, and cinnamon.

-• Add the cold coconut oil or butter to the oat mixture.
-Cut in with a fork or pastry cutter until the mixture is well combined and resembles coarse pebbles.
+• Add cold coconut oil or butter.
+Cut in with a fork or pastry cutter until mixture resembles coarse pebbles.
+Stir in pecans.

-• Pour the crisp topping over the plums.
-Bake for 45-50 minutes or until the fruit juices bubble around the edges and the crisp topping is golden brown.
+• Bake 45–50 minutes until fruit juices bubble around the edges and topping is deep golden brown.
+Tent loosely with foil if topping browns too quickly.

 Notes